apm-denizens/dsc80-project5/README.md

 ## Fairness Analysis

--   Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p
-    -value, and your conclusion.

 In League, there are two sides of the map.
 'Red' and 'Blue'.
 We wanted to see whether model performance differs significantly between these two sides/groups.

 Null Hypothesis: Our model is fair.
 It's accuracy for the Red & Blue sides are roughly the same, and any differences are due to random chance.